ppy/osu-wiki/wiki/Tournaments/oPHN/2022_mania/en.md

 | Finals | Best of 13 | 16 FM, 1 TB |
 | Grand Finals | Best of 13 | 16 FM, 1 TB |

-Mods that are allowed to be used in matches, if the player opts to use them, are, Hidden, Flashlight, Fade In, Mirror, and No Fail.
+Mods that are allowed to be used in matches, if the player opts to use them, are Hidden, Flashlight, Fade In, Mirror, and No Fail.
 In addition, ScoreV2 is implemented.

 #### Qualification process